sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

-If you don't pass a block, it uses the default argument as the value for the current element; that's to say, for all the element in the receiver as long as `default` is different to `Enumerable::INDEX_WITH_DEFAULT`, otherwise it returns the receiver as an `Enumerable` object of `index_with`.
+If you don't pass a block, it uses the default argument as the value for the current element; that's to say, for all the element in the receiver as long as `default` is different to `Enumerable::INDEX_WITH_DEFAULT`, otherwise, it returns the receiver as an `Enumerable` object of `index_with`.

 So, the second branch of the condition is pretty useful too.
 If you want to create a `Hash` from an array with some default values, you can pass it as the first and only one parameter for `index_with`, e.g: